yale-nlp/ReIFE/README.md

 When adding a new model, please register it using `insteval_bench.models.registry.register_model` in [`insteval_bench/models/registry.py`](insteval_bench/models/registry.py).
 Also, please import the new module/model in [`insteval_bench/models/__init__.py`](insteval_bench/models/__init__.py).

-### Step 2: Add a new evaluation method
+### Step 2: Add a new evaluation protocol

-Adding new evaluation methods is somewhat more involved.
+Adding new evaluation methods (protocols) is somewhat more involved.

 #### Evaluator